-- All students applying for postgraduate admissions are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
-Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at Amideast only) or 6.0 in Academic IELTS. - The students who do not have a bachelor degree in political sciences must take a Preparatory Course before the beginning of the semester.
+- All students applying for postgraduate admissions are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
+Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paperbased IT TOEFL (taken at Amideast only) or 6.0 in Academic IELTS, EMSAT minimum Score of 1400.